the-human-colossus-foundation/oca-spec/docs/specification/README.md

 #### What is a Capture Base?

-A Capture Base is the purest and simplest form of a schema, defining the structural characteristics of a dataset.
+A [Capture Base](#capture-base) is the purest and simplest form of a schema, defining the structural characteristics of a dataset.
 It is the foundational layer upon which to bind task-specific objects to enhance the meaning of inputted data.

 #### What are Overlays?

-Overlays are task-specific objects that provide cryptographically-bound layers of definitional or contextual metadata to a Capture Base.
-Any actor interacting with a published Capture Base can use Overlays to transform how inputted data and metadata are displayed to a viewer or guide an agent in applying a custom process to captured data.
+[Overlays](#overlays) are task-specific objects that provide cryptographically-bound layers of definitional or contextual metadata to a [Capture Base](#capture-base).
+Any actor interacting with a published [Capture Base](#capture-base) can use [Overlays](#overlays) to enrich meaning of the data, transform how inputted data and metadata are displayed to a viewer or guide an agent in applying a custom process to captured data.

 ## OCA object types

-An OCA object is either a Capture Base or a task-specific Overlay with a deterministic relationship to a Capture Base.
-When amalgamated as a Bundle, OCA objects provide the necessary structural, definitional, and contextual information to determine the meaning of inputted data at the time of data capture.
+An `OCA object` is either a [Capture Base](#capture-base) or a task-specific [Overlay](#overlays) with a deterministic relationship to a [Capture Base](#capture-base).
+When amalgamated as a [Bundle](#bundle), OCA objects provide the necessary structural, definitional, and contextual information to determine the meaning of inputted data at the time of data capture.

 ### Capture Base